 3. Make sure the soil is moist to the touch, but never allow it to become soggy or completely dry out.
-If the plant’s petals start to curl up, get that plant in water pronto
+If the plant’s petals start to curl up, get that plant in water pronto.

 4. Display the poinsettia in a bright part of your home, but NOT in direct sunlight.
 Don’t forget that the large leafy petals (not really leaves) are sensitive to burning, especially from a window.

 5. Keep your poinsettia plants away from all heat sources, especially heat vents.
 The best temperature in your home for poinsettias is between 60-70 degrees.
-Poinsettias will not tolerate hot air blowing on them (so keep Aunt Edna away) as start to wilt quickly from the result of heat exposure.
+Poinsettias will not tolerate hot air blowing on them (so keep Aunt Edna away) as they start to wilt quickly from the result of heat exposure.

 8. Want to make your Poinsettias sparkle?
 Spray a little glitter on the leaves.
 It is quite pretty!